netxms/netxms-doc/admin/installation.rst

 -----------------

-To install Android management client download netxms-console-VERSION.apk (example: netxms-console-3.4.178.apk) file from http://www.netxms.org/download page.
+To install Android management client download netxms-console-VERSION.apk (example: netxms-console-3.4.178.apk) file from the http://www.netxms.org page.
 Check that installation of applications from unknown sources is allowed in security settings of your phone.
 Run this installer on required device.

-After agent is installed go to settings and in main menu, connection part set all required connection credentials: server address, port, user name, password.
+After the agent is installed, go to settings and in the main menu, connection part, set all required connection credentials: server address, port, user name, password.

 .. note::
-  User that is used for connection should have :guilabel:`Login as mobile device` user right.
+  The user configured for the connection should have the :guilabel:`Login as mobile device` user permission.

 .. _install_from_sources: